asuttles/AndyEdit/README.md

 ## Acknowledgements

-I would like to acknowledge countless of my fellow hobyist software developers who have written the various Ersatz Emacs clones which have inspired this present effort.
+I would like to acknowledge countless of my fellow hobyist software developers who have written the various Ersatz Emacsen which have inspired this present effort.